isomerpages/moe-lianhuapri/_learning/Science.md

 **KEY PROGRAMME: SCIENCE@ HOME**

-One of the things that makes learning Science really fun is the opportunity to explore and learn about Scientific concepts and phenomena through experimentation.
+<p style="text-align: justify;">One of the things that makes learning Science really fun is the opportunity to explore and learn about Scientific concepts and phenomena through experimentation.</p>

 |   |   |
 |:---:|:---:|